How to get Employees to Care About Your Employee Advocacy Programme

 When your employees embrace the concept of an advocacy programme, they will most likely need some encouragement here and there to share content.
 After all, they do have more things to do during working hours.

-That’s why it’s never bad to remind them of the payoffs that go hand in hand with an advocacy programme.
+That’s why it’s never bad to remind them of the payoffs that go hand in hand with an advocacy program.
 When they share content with their network they will:

 - Build their personal brand and establish themselves as thought leaders